The Wave of Sit-In Protests in the American South, 1960

 Joseph McNeil, Franklin McCain, Billy Smith, Clarence Hutchinson

-In collaboration with Kenneth T. Andrews (University of North Carolina at Chapel Hill), I am investigating the eruption of sit-ins against racial segregation in the American South in 1960.
+In collaboration with Kenneth T. Andrews (now at Washington University), I am investigating the eruption of sit-ins against racial segregation in the American South in 1960.
 This wave of protest has been studied by many historians and sociologists, but they have focused on a handful of cities with sit-ins—thus sampling on the dependent variable.
 We have compiled a dataset of 334 cities in the South; 66 of these cities experienced sit-ins in the spring of 1960.
 These data enable us to rigorously examine the causes and consequences of the sit-in protests.

 Sociologists have long argued over whether this wave was spontaneous or organized.
 The Dynamics of Protest Diffusion (American Sociological Review, vol. 71, 2006) presents an event-history analysis of the diffusion of protest events.
 It demonstrates that movement organizations played an important role in orchestrating protest; what mattered was a cadre of activists rather than mass membership.
 In addition, news media were crucial for conveying information about protest events in other cities.